This page is being updated

 Provide the value of the exported goods at goods item level with the additional information code “FIXXX”.

-If the declarant is an operator not registered for VAT, provide the following details as adjustments to the transaction price for the calculation of the taxable amount for VAT.
+If the goods have been sold outside the EU territory and the declarant is an operator not registered for VAT, provide details as adjustments to the transaction price for the calculation of the taxable amount for VAT.
 Provide the following details with separate codes:

 • the costs for transport, loading, unloading and insurance as well as other import-related costs up to the first place of destination in Finland specified in the transport contract (code 3A)